 3. Look at trending topics.

-This is helpful because you can make note about what's doing well on the platform and find ways to make these topics work for your business.
+As on other social media platforms, the trending topics page is full of ideas.
+Tumblr's trending page showcases the most popular posts, blogs and topics.
+Take note of what's doing well on the platform and find ways to make these topics work for your business.
 Just make sure they're relevant to your brand.

 - Most Tumblr users are young.
 This is good news if you're looking to market to young people, because you can reach millennials and Generation Z with ease.
 Perhaps not surprisingly, this also means that a lot of the content being shared on Tumblr is humorous and sarcastic.
-It's important to keep this in mind when you're strategizing how you want to market to your audience.
+Keep this in mind when you're strategizing how to market to your audience.

 - Fandoms are everywhere.
 While Tumblr itself functions as a huge community, the platform is home to many smaller communities.
 Many of these are fandoms, which are groups of people who share similar interests.
-These interests can include television shows, movies, comic books, books, video games and more.
-If your brand is relevant to the interests of a certain fandom, it could be worth it to find ways to market to them.
+These interests can be television shows, movies, comic books, books, video games and more.
+If your brand is relevant to the interests of a certain fandom, find ways to market to them.

 - Influencers are important.
 As with other social networks, popular Tumblr users get tons of engagement from their followers.
 If one of these influencers reblogs your content, it could drive a lot of visitors to your page and increase interactions with your posts.
 These are the bloggers you want to keep track of.
 Watch how they interact with followers and things they share.
 Even if they don't notice your blog, analyzing their Tumblr use could help you strategize your own.

-The best way to be successful on Tumblr is to understand the overall community, find your niche and where your brand best fits.
-Don't act like a brand; adopt a personality.
-Make sure it's relatable, and most importantly, genuine, so that the Tumblr community respects you.
+The best way to be successful on Tumblr is to understand the overall community and find your niche and where your brand best fits.
+But don't act like a brand.
+Adopt a personality, making sure it's relatable and, most importantly, genuine so that the Tumblr community respects you.